revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 <details><summary> <b>Explanation</b> </summary>

 NameError: name 'calls' is not defined
-The error happens because the calls variable exists only in the local scope created when spam()is called.once the program execution returns from spam, that local scope is destroyed, and there is no longer a variable named calls.
+The error happens because the calls variable exists only in the local scope created, when spam() function is called.
+Once the program execution returns from spam, the local scope is destroyed, and there is no longer a variable as calls.
   </details>
   </details>